Health Benefits of Intermittent Fasting & 5 Surprising Ways to Boost Immunity

 - Exercise: Gardening will get you moving and exercising your body in ways you otherwise wouldn’t.

-- Sunlight and fresh air: Gardening gets you outdoors and benefiting from the immune-enhancing effects of sunlight and fresh air.
+- Sunlight and fresh air: Gardening gets you outdoors and benefits from the immune-enhancing effects of sunlight and fresh air.

 - Microorganisms: One gram of soil contains up to ten billion microorganisms.
 The “Old Friends” theory explains that losing your connection with microorganisms through modern hygienic living weakens your immunity.
 Getting your hands dirty is critical to re-establishing a healthy connection with microorganisms.